 Again, the answer is, Yes!
 However, dental work can be done during the last 2 trimesters.
 This time is ideal.

 Certainly, elective procedures, such as teeth whitening, can either be done during those first two trimesters or put on the back burner until after the baby arrives.

 However, sometimes things just can’t wait.
-If there’s an emergency needing immediate assistance, for instance, a root canal or a tooth extraction, you should get that done as soon as possible.
-Your dentist should make you as comfortable as possible.
+If there’s a dental emergency needing immediate assistance, for instance, a root canal or a tooth extraction, you should get that done as soon as possible.
+Your dentist in Airdrie should make you as comfortable as possible.

 We’re pleased to offer a FREE report that provides additional important dental information.
 Why not get your copy now?
 The Consumer’s Guide to Straighter, Whiter Teeth is just a click away.
 And it’s absolutely FREE.